|HomePage||Huns||Turks & Uygurs||Tibetans||Koreans||Khitans||Manchus||Mongols||Taiwanese||Ryukyu||Japanese||Vietnamese|

 In September of A.D.
 618, the Sui army, under the command of Wang Shichong, defeated the Wagang-jun army.
 Li Mi, after a defeat, took the army to Yanshi, rather than taking Pei Renji's advice to launch a stealthy raid against Luoyang.
 Wang Shichong defeated the rebels, and caught Pei Renji, Zu Junyan and Cheng Zhijie (Cheng Yaoji).
 Shan Xiongxin, Cheng Yaojin and Qin Shubao surrendered to Yang Jiong, while Li Mi and Wang Bodang, with about 20,000 remnants, escaped to seek asylum with the Tang army, leading to the demise of the Wagang-jun's Wei dynasty regime.

-Months later, Li Mi and Wang Bodang were sent to pacify the Wagang-jun army at Liyang (Junxian of henan) and obtained the Tang's approval to leave, but Tang emperor Li Yuan changed mind and recalled the entourage.
-Li Mi and Wang Bodang hence broke away from Tang, taking over Yaolin (Lingbaoof Henan) and marching south through the Xiongershan mountain towards Xiangcheng-jun for combining forces with former subordinate Zhang Shanxiang.
+Months later, Li Mi and Wang Bodang obtained the Tang's approval to leave for pacifying the Wagang-jun army remnants at Liyang (Junxian of henan), but Tang emperor Li Yuan changed mind and recalled the entourage.
+Li Mi and Wang Bodang, fearing for their life, hence broke away from Tang, taking over Yaolin (Lingbao of Henan) and marching south through the Xiongershan mountain towards Xiangcheng-jun for combining forces with former subordinate Zhang Shanxiang.
 To the south of Mt.
 Xiongershan, Li Mi and Wang Bodang were ambushed at the Xinggong-xian steep-hill pass (Luhun of Henan) by Tang generals Shi Wanbao and Sheng Yanshi, and got killed.
 Wang Bodang, a legendary figure in the romance novel of Sui-Tang Romance, to save Li Mi, was shot by arrows first.
 Xu Shiji, upon seeing Li Mi's decapitated head, surrendered Liyang (Junxian of Henan) to the Tang army.
 (Li Mi had left a poem about having tears after reflecting upon the ancient history [Zhan jin he suo wei, chang ran huai gu yi] and vowing to let all contenders of the world to know he was not to squander his life away for nothing [Ji yan shi shang xiong, xu sheng zhen ke kui].
 Later, Tang minister Wei Zheng wrote a remembrance article, pointing out that Li Mi died for his over-sensitivity as to the lord's suspicion of his ambition.
 Li Mi first fled the Sui court for the countryside when he learnt that Sui emperor had inquired about him over his exceptinal appearance.)

 In 619, Zhu Can, a notorious cannibal rebel, also surrendered to Wang Shichong after killing a Tang emissary.
 Dou Jiande nominally was pacified by Wang Shichong as well.
 In April of 619, Wang Shichong killed Yang Jiong and declared himself an emperor with the state of Zheng and the era of Kaiming (transparent).